brag4918/image-stitcher/README.md

 # image-stitcher

----

-A library and script for stitching images into one image file.
+A library and script for stitching multiple images into one image file.

 ## Overview